stevencarlislewalker/thermopic/README.md

+# thermopic

-# thermopic: Predicting and visualizing the seasonal available of thermal habitat in lakes
+The `thermopic` software provides functionality for predicting and visualizing the seasonal available of thermal habitat in lakes.

+## Installation

 Installation is easiest from an `R` commandline using the `devtools` package.